 Writes a file suitable for further fatigue calculations, giving load cycles.

 Line 25:

+This option if “1” will conduct Rainflow algorithm for the simulation.

+Line 25:

 For all program modes, this option if “1” will write the generated or read-in vehicle file.
 For long run simulations this should be “0” as very large files can result, filling hard drive space and causing very slow computation.
 Mostly useful for short debugging or test runs.